-For a change to the date Assessment Task:

-- HSC Assessment Schedule check to see what other tasks are due if date is changed. - □ Head Teachers of faculties affected by change of date notified.
-If clashes or overload of tasks occurs then 'task' may need to be 'rescheduled' to a more suitable date and/or time. - Have all students been made aware of the changes to the Assessment Task and how it may affect 'other' Assessment tasks due? - Have all students been issued with an amendment to the Assessment Task? - Do all students accept the changes to the Assessment Task?

-For a change to the type of Assessment Task:

-- □ Are the outcomes and style of Assessment Task and weightings being assessed the same as the original Assessment Task?
-Yes/No - □ Have all students been made aware of the changes to the Assessment Task and the reasons for the change? - Have all students been issued with an amendment to the Assessment Task? - Do all students accept the change of Assessment Task?

-NB: Assessment Tasks should only be 'changed' if there is a valid reason for the change.
-Students have the right to expect the Assessment Schedule to be followed.
+For a change to the da te Assessment Tas sk: HSC Assessmen changed. nt Schedule - checi k to see what other tasks are due if date is , fied.
+If clashes or overload I' to a more suitable date Have all students been made aware of the changes to the Assessment Task and how it may affect 'other' Assessment tasks due?
+Have all students been issued with an amendment to the Assessment Task?
+Do all students ac ccept the changes to the Assessment Tas k?
+For a change to the typ oe of Assessment 1 Гask: Are the outcomes and style of Assessment Task and weightings being assessed the same as the original Assessment Task?
+Yes/No Have all students been made aware of the changes to the Assessment Task and the reasons for the change?
+Have all students been issued with an amendment to the Assessment Task?
+Do all students accept the change of Assessment Task?
+Assessment Tasks should o essment Schedule to be follo valid reason for the change.
+Stud dents have the right to expect the Stud dent Signatures (continued i)

-Student Signatures (continued)

-MISSED ASSESSMENT TASK